blacktop/go-dwarf/README.md

 This package goes beyond the Go's `debug/dwarf` to:

-- Add support for HASH tables
+- Add support for apple HASH tables
 - Add convinience methods for reading/displaying DWARF data

 ## Install